scar1377/intro-week-solution/day-3/arrays/questions/evaluation.md

 &nbsp;

-**Part 2** What will happen when the following piece of code is executed ?
+**Part 2** What will happen when the following piece of code is executed?

 ```js
 const emptyArray = [];